 As a result of their investigation the Big Sisters report that they have requested the Labor Department to advise them as to whether or not the Labor inspectors have placed violations against the May's Store Company for hours of labor, sanitary, or construction violations.
 They are checking with the Police Department and the courts as to the arrests of May's store pickets.
-It would seem that the May's Store work from a half to three-quarters
+It would seem that the May's Store Company required their girls to work from a half to three-quarters strike.